Jaycee Abrams

 Her Treatment

 The Abrams family has a long road ahead.
-In the past 2.5 years they have had regular visits with specialists, occupational and physiotherapists, and equipment techs.
-Over 40 different specialists and therapists have been involved, and the team keeps growing.
+In the first 2.5 years post diagnosis they have had regular visits with specialists, occupational and physiotherapists, and equipment techs.
+Over 50 different specialists and therapists have been involved, and the team keeps growing.

 In search of meaningful progress, Jaycee’s family found Dynamic Movement Intervention (DMI) — a therapy designed to stimulate brain-muscle connection.
 At Stable Connections in Winnipeg, Jaycee’s progress has been tangible: